President Kais Saied’s power grab has crushed Tunisian democracy, returning the country to the old playbook of Arab dictators past and present.

 Information is being weaponized against democracy.
 Democratic societies need new ways to keep media free, accurate, and authentic.

 Christian Welzel’s case for a democratic future is based on the mistaken notion that opinion surveys can see the future.
 It is no more true today than it ever was.

 The “democratic deconsolidation” thesis is overblown.
 Emancipative values continue to spread worldwide, and clearly point to brighter democratic days ahead.

-This is the darkest moment for freedom in half a century.
 Whether democracy regains its footing will depend on how democratic leaders and citizens respond to emboldened authoritarians and the fissures within their own societies.

 Excerpts from: Sviatlana Tsikhanouskaya’s Summit for Democracy speech; announcement by Women’s Tennis Association cancelling future tournaments in China; statement on sentencing of Tony Chung under Hong Kong’s National Security Law; Honduran president Xiomara Castro’s inauguration address; “Nigeria Unite” by DJ Switch.